praF02/anevicon/README.md

     -b, --allow-broadcast    Allow sockets to send packets to a broadcast address
     -h, --help               Prints help information
+        --select-if          Displays an interactive menu of network interfaces to use.
+If unset, a default one will be used.

+                             This option conflicts with the `--sender` because it will automatically bind an appropriate
+                             interface's IP.
     -V, --version            Prints version information

 OPTIONS: